 Mould & damp musky smells in the carpet

-But if you're facing a mould infestation that is well established, from things like; a drain hole cover in the floor missing, leaking sunroof, a perished door/window rubber or seal, soaked carpet from the air conditioning system’s interior water pipe being blocked or pulled out from the unit, you really need to focus on fixing these issues first.
-Otherwise you will go to all the effort of cleaning them out, and have the foul musky smells come back again, which can be very frustrating!
-So work out where the smell is coming from and make sure you know 100% how it was created first.
+If you're facing a mould infestation that is well established, from things like; a drain hole cover in the floor missing, leaking sunroof, a perished door/window rubber or seal, soaked carpet from the air conditioning system’s interior water pipe being blocked or pulled out from the unit, you really need to focus on fixing these issues first - otherwise you will go to all the effort of cleaning them out, only to have the foul musky smells come back again, which can be very frustrating!
+So, work out where the smell is coming from and make sure you know 100% how it was created first.

 Extreme mould removal in carpet

 - Remove the affected carpet from the car, which will involve removing the seats, kick-panels, sill and side cover plates.
 If the mould is in the under-felt, (it usually will be), replace it with new under-felt.
 While everything is pulled out, have a really close inspection of the area to be 100% sure you have found where the water has been coming from, and fix the issue (or issues).